BigIdeasForum/bigideasforum.github.io/_posts/2016/2016-10-24-transportation.md

 ---
 layout: post
-title:  "The Future of Transportation"
+title:  The Future of Transportation
-subtitle: "Are We There Now?
-Driverless Vehicles"
+subtitle: Are We There Now?
+Driverless Vehicles
 date:   2016-10-24 19:00:00
 categories: Torben
 tags: [Social Issues]